ustiniansy/learngit/learngit.md

 ## To modify a file
 1. Try to see the  status of our file. git status
-2. Try to see what is modified
+2. Try to see what is modified. git diff learngit.md